Poison, Passion, Pie and the Pavilion Theatre

 Not that Martha was content with worshipping Elphinstone from afar.
-Early in July she wrote to him, asking him to take a walk with her, and suggesting that they become better acquainted.
-Too bashful to deliver the letter herself she sent it via Sarah Holborough.
+Early in July she wrote to him, asking him to take a walk with her and suggesting that they become better acquainted.
+Being too bashful to deliver the letter herself, she sent it via Sarah Holborough.
 Elphinstone had no interest in getting to know Martha — he was a married man — and he promptly destroyed the billet-doux.
 To put it bluntly, his suspicion was that Martha was a sex worker.

 First she carefully removed the jam.
 Then she sprinkled bits of Spanish fly over the pastry case.
 Finally she replaced the jam and the lattice top.
 Her work compete, she went back to the Pavilion, where she lurked around the stage door until William Davis, a pot-boy from the King’s Arms, came along with refreshments for the performers.
 Davis agreed to deliver her tribute to Mr Elphinstone, and as a consequence, as we have seen, poor Charlotte King, the wife of Elphinstone’s dresser, became intimately acquainted with what was believed to be an aphrodisiac but was certainly a very nasty poison.

 Martha Sharpe, far from finding herself in the loving arms of an actor, found herself in the not so warm embraces of the law.
-On Thursday the 1st of August she was taken before the Worship Street Police Court suspected of poisoning.
+On Thursday 1 August she was taken before the Worship Street Police Court on suspicion of poisoning.
 When the initial investigations suggested that there was a case to be answered, she was sent to the Old Bailey charged with attempting to murder Charlotte King and James Henry Walker Elphinstone.